George Carteret: English Civil War

-He stayed in exile in France for a six years until he was imprisoned in 1657, thence he ventured to Venice.
+He stayed in exile in France for six years until he was imprisoned in 1657, thence he ventured to Venice.
 The warmth and kindness with which he received the refugees earned him a permanent place in the King's affections, and also the friendship of Edward Hyde, 1st Earl of Clarendon, the King's chief adviser during his exile and for the first few years after the Restoration.